websanova/vue-auth/docs/Demo.md

 * Demo server on GitHub https://github.com/websanova/laravel-api-demo
 * Change the http options root in the `app.js` demo file to a different server for personal testing.

+The demos are in separate folders to make it simpler to test standalone side by side.

 ~~~
+> cd demos/2.x
 > npm install
-> npm run 1.x.demo
-> npm run 2.x.demo
+> npm run demo
 ~~~

-Note: For Vue 2 demo there is a separate package.json.
-Unfortunately there is no really great way to run both at the same time.

-If a different path is required it must be set in the `demo/app.js` file.

-To run the build:

 ~~~
+> cd demos/1.x
+> npm install
-> webpack
+> npm run demo
 ~~~